andyarvanitis/purescript-native/README-go.md

 1. Choose a working directory wherever you like.
 Then create a `src` subdirectory under it, which will be where you will place your own PureScript source files.

-2. Under your working directory, clone or copy [purescript-native-go-ffi](https://github.com/andyarvanitis/purescript-native-go-ffi).
-Place any of your own foreign implementations into subdirectories of your working directory.
-Make sure your Go package directories are all under a `src` directory (standard Go practice).

-3. Initialize your project with `spago init`, and install any dependencies with `spago install` (please see their instructions if you haven't used it before).
+1. Initialize your project with `spago init`, and install any dependencies with `spago install` (please see their instructions if you haven't used it before).

-4. You should now be ready to build a PureScript program:
+1. You should now be ready to build a PureScript program:
   * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute

   ```sh
   spago build -- -g corefn && psgo
   ```

   * This will generate the Go source tree for your program and then build an executable binary.
 The resulting executable will be in your working directory and will be named `Main`.
-The generated source files will be under `output/src/`.
+The generated source files will be under `output/`.

 ---